thecognifly/CogniFly-STL/Latest/readme.md

 </tr>
 </tbody>
 </table>

-Need to be selected, Long shipping, Out of stock, Maximum one per order, size not tested

 If the vision kit from google is used, it already includes the Raspberry Pi Zero, the Pi camera, the SD card, and the mini camera cable.
 The